JetBrains/sbt-idea-plugin/README.md

 Sequence of rules to fine-tune how the library dependencies are packaged.
 By default all dependencies including transitive are placed in the subfolder defined by [`packageLibraryBaseDir`](#packagelibrarybasedir--settingkeyfile)(defaults to "lib") of the plugin artifact.

+You can use the [`findLibraryMapping`](#findlibrarymapping--inputkeyseqstring-seqmodulekey-optionstring) task to debug the library mappings

 ```SBT
 // merge all scalameta jars into a single jar
 packageLibraryMappings += "org.scalameta" %% ".*" % ".*" -> Some("lib/scalameta.jar")